tlswg/tls13-spec/draft-ietf-tls-tls13.md

 be used as the premaster_secret for future resumptions of the newly established session.
 This is computed as:

-       resumption_premaster_secret = PRF(hs_master_secret,
+       resumption_premaster_secret = PRF(hs_master_secret2,
                                          "resumption premaster secret",
                                          session_hash)
                                          [0..47];

+This value will be used in place of hs_master_secret2 in resumed handshakes.

 The session_hash value is a running hash of the handshake as defined in {{the-session-hash}}.
-Thus, the hs_master_secret is generated using a different session_hash from the other two secrets.

 All master secrets are always exactly 48 bytes in length.
-The length of the premaster secret will vary depending on key exchange method.
+The length of the initial shared secrets will vary depending on key exchange method.

 ###  The Session Hash